mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - It stores the PSN to be sent as the PSE on the the next packet it sends in the opposite direction.

+[Editor's note: provide more information on the interface to the crypto engine.]

 ## On-Path State Maintenance using the Basic Header